Each time you log into your account on a new device we require a few things to ensure it’s you:

 The ability to receive verification codes by email will soon be discontinued.
 If you currently receive verification codes by email, we recommend following the steps above and upgrading to either an authenticator app or your phone number.
 We’ll help everyone upgrade later this year.

 We understand that for some clients, using an authenticator app or phone number isn’t possible.
-During the upgrade process later this year, we’ll help you learn more about alternatives.
+If you don’t have a compatible phone, tablet, computer, or landline, contact our Client Success team to learn about alternatives.